NickWentworth/portfolio/src/posts/chess/4-search.md

 ## Branch Trimming

-Now, we move onto the alpha-beta search algorithm, which is a DFS improvement that removes branches deemed too good or too bad.
+Now, we move onto the alpha-beta search algorithm, which is an improvement on Minimax that removes branches deemed too good or too bad.

 It is easiest to understand alpha-beta by going through an example first: